sezanzeb/JsPlot3D/README.md

 **maybe:**
 - for recursive formulas, use scatterplot and plot a datapoint everytime f(x1,x2) gets called.
 Datapoints, that have been calculated already at some point, are already cached (helps to stop recursion overflows and increases performance)
 - for recursive formulas, offer some start value setter

+## Creating the doc from javadoc

+    npm install jsdoc -g
+    #I had to reboot once afterswards to use the jsdoc command
+    jsdoc src/JsPlot3D.js -d ./documentation